SignalK/specification/gitbook-docs/urls_etc.md

 #### Streaming Connection "Hello"

-Upon accepting a connection a server MUST send a 'hello' message before any other communicaiton is sent.
+Before a node sends any signalk-delta messages over a streaming connection it MUST send a 'hello' message.
 The format of the 'hello' message is as follows:

 ```json
 {